 5. You get to do your own food shopping and buy whatever you want, without your mum saying either a) that’s unhealthy! or b) that’s too expensive.

 6. You can eat Coco Pops for your dinner for a week straight and not have to listen to your parents’ disapproving comments regarding your immature life choices.

-7. You can tell your parents the reason you’re poor is due to the fact that you’ve spent all your money on text books and transport and they will never know that you’ve actually bought an entire new wardrobe…
+7. You can tell your parents the reason you’re poor is due to the fact that you’ve spent all your money on textbooks and transport and they will never know that you’ve actually bought an entirely new wardrobe…

 Until you come home for Christmas and you have to lie and say your brand new Topshop coat was a tenner from Primark.

 8. If you’re moving to another country, people will think you’re all strange and exotic.